KazaiMazai/Puredux/README.md

 ### UI Bindings

+Puredux can integrate with SwiftUI to manage both global app state and local states.

 ```swift

 // View might need a local state that we don't need to share with the whole app